FabioBatSilva/doctrine2/docs/en/reference/second-level-cache.rst

 ~~~~~~~~~~~~~~~~~~~~~

 .. note::

-    Composite primary key are supported by second level cache,
-    However when one of the keys is an association
+    Composite primary key are supported by second level cache, however when one of the keys is an association
     the cached entity should always be retrieved using the association identifier.

 .. code-block:: php